Katario/RPG-Web-App/README.md

 Ex: Al'Ratab

 #### Encyclopedia
-The Encyclopedia contains every "static" concepts of the game (Like Items, Skill, or Spells) and every templates for "dynamic" concepts (like MonsterTemplate, or ArmamentTemplates).
+The Encyclopedia contains every "static" concepts of the game (Like Items, Skill or Spells) and every templates for "dynamic" concepts (like MonsterTemplate, or ArmamentTemplates).
 It is common to every GM.

 #### Item:
 An item may be used by a player to do an action.
-Ex: A rock, a potion, or a key
+Ex: A rock, a potion or a key

 #### Mastery:
 A mastery may be unlocked on a Mastery Tree.